-Well, a site induction is suitable if it contains the health and safety information workers need to know.
-It therefore be specific to the project, and the site.
+A site induction is only suitable if it contains the health and safety information workers need to know.
+It, therefore, needs to be specific to the project, and the site.
 There's nothing wrong with following a standard format for your inductions, to make sure you cover all the necessary topics.
 But make sure you adapt each induction to the site it's used on.

-Here is an outline of the type of site specific information that should be included in your construction site induction:
+Here is an outline of the type of the site-specific information that should be included in your construction site inductions:

-Give you workforce information about the management of the site from day 1, so they know who to report to and who takes responsibility for what on site.
+Give your workforce information about the management of the site from day 1, so they know who to report to and who takes responsibility for what on site.
 They need to know who the site manager is, who the first aiders are, supervisors, fire marshals etc. Who's in charge of what, and who's in charge of who.

 What type of work is happening on the site?
 Where?
 What other work is going on that could be a danger?
 Are any parts of the site out of bounds or restricted access?
-Remember some of your workforce may have just been sent to do one specific job, but it is important they know what else is happening around them to ensure they can work safely.
+Remember some of your team may have just been sent to do one specific job, but they must still know what else is happening around them to ensure they can work safely.

-Your workers may understand the risks associated with their own activities, but are there any unusual site specific risks they should be aware of?
+Your workers may understand the risks associated with their own activities, but are there any unusual site-specific risks they should be aware of?
 Maybe there is overhead work they need to know about?
 Or asbestos materials they need to avoid?
 Perhaps there are underground or overhead services on-site to watch out for?

 Rules are not there to be broken.
 They are there to create a safe site.
 But to abide by the rules, workers need to know about them first.
 What can they do?
 What can't they do?
 The site induction is the perfect place to explain which rules apply to the site.

 Every site will have procedures in place.
 For safety, organisation and progress of the work.
 Signing in, security measures, permits, accident reporting, PPE, hearing protection zones, housekeeping etc. Maybe there is a specific shut down procedure.
 Maybe there's a time and place for toolbox talks or safety briefings each day.
 Make sure your workers know what is expected of them and the procedures they need to follow.

 Each site is different.
 And, just to add complications, construction sites change throughout a project.
 The layout may need to be altered and adapted as buildings come down, and go up.
 Familiarise your workers with the site at the induction session.
 Identify welfare facilities, canteen, first aid provisions, traffic routes, escape routes, fire fighting equipment etc. If things change, update your workers during safety briefings.

 Communication with your workers should start with an induction.
 But don't let it end there.
-Let your workers know when tool box talks, planned training, safety and other site meetings will be held.
+Let your workers know when toolbox talks, planned training, safety and other site meetings will be held.
 Get your workforce involved and outline consultation procedures.

-Be careful not to include generic health and safety information or any information that is not relevant to the project.
-Keep it simple, site specific and relevant.
+Be careful not to include generic health and safety information or any information that is not relevant to the project in your induction.
+Keep it simple, site-specific and relevant.
 Don't make it hard for your team to remember important information, only include what they need to know.

 Remember to make sure that each worker completes a site induction form and signs it to acknowledge they have undertaken the site induction, and keep this for your records.